 The differences in these social skills can be quite subtle, such as variations in when and how to make eye contact, or how deferential to be when speaking to authority figures.
 But their impact can be significant.
 And because children growing up in poverty in the United States are more likely to grow up around and go to school with other poor children, they have fewer opportunities to interact with the middle class and “pick up” the social skills valued by the middle class—and middle-class employers.

 The reluctance of some professors to embrace online education would seem to stem from nostalgia for a model of education that is not only unsustainable, but inaccessible for most students.
 However, I’m not suggesting that public universities should not rely on MOOCs to fulfill some of their teaching needs.
-Rather, our priority should be to offer students, in particular those who are not already part of the middle class, a classroom in which they can learn to navigate middle-class social norms, be comfortable with and develop relationships with students from different backgrounds, and speak their minds.
+Rather, our priority should be to offer students for essay writer, in particular those who are not already part of the middle class, a classroom in which they can learn to navigate middle-class social norms, be comfortable with and develop relationships with students from different backgrounds, and speak their minds.
 The onus here is not just on the administration to lower class size, but also on college professors to foster the kind of classroom in which students can develop those elusive practical skills.

 What is worrying is that the colleges that increasingly use MOOCs are precisely those that serve the communities that are in the greatest danger of not having developed the practical skills to navigate middle-class institutions.
 The Ivies are not suggesting that their students rely on MOOCs; San Jose State and CUNY are.
 This means that opportunities for impoverished students to be in classrooms with middle-class students and professors will decrease.
 When those students apply for jobs with their degrees in hand, they will be more likely to strike employers as lacking the social competencies that would make them a “good fit” for their companies.
 If MOOCs become the norm for colleges that serve students who do not yet belong to the middle class, the socioeconomic segregation of the educational system will extend to the postsecondary level, and we will see the gap between the disadvantaged and the advantaged grow, not shrink.